 Law on the distribution of certain government grants to regional cultural activities, Swedish Code of Statutes 2010:1919 | 2010 |

-Several of the laws on this list refers to the media, which is also specifically covered by the Freedom of the Press Act (a Fundamental Law), which regulates freedom of expression in print media.
+Several of the laws on this list refers to the media, which is also specifically covered by the Freedom of the Press Act (part of the Constitution), which regulates freedom of expression in print media.
 Others refer to the archives (also considered cultural heritage institutions) and to archiving procedures, and thus covered by that Fundamental law to the extent that they deal with access to public records.
-There are also the Language Law and the Heritage Commemoration Act (see chapter 4.2.2), but, as list shows, most of the main areas of cultural policy lacs specific legislation, excepting the copyright legislation.
+As the list shows, most of the main areas of cultural policy lacks specific legislation, except for the copyright legislation.

 Apart from national legislation, international documents signed by Sweden may also have the force of law.
 The following conventions and other international legal instruments related to culture have been adopted by Sweden.
 Please note that this list includes some of the more important and relevant documents, not all international agreements in this field.